deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 In fact, the place was doing good business.
 If Derek hadn’t booked a table in advance, Ava doubted they’d have been able to sit.
 As it was, the waitress had saved them a secluded, intimate little table in the corner.

-A lot of effort had gone into decorating the building’s interior as though it was some kind of mediterranean stone farmhouse, and the effect was quite convincing.
+A lot of effort had gone into decorating the building’s interior as though it was some kind of Mediterranean stone farmhouse, and the effect was quite convincing.
 Ava hung her jacket over the back of the chair, parked her purse under it, and sat down only to find herself sitting below a rack of drying herbs.
 There were wine bottles *everywhere,* apparently stored in the walls as much for decoration as for ease of access, and the classical guitar music was just loud enough to give each table some privacy without forcing anybody to raise their voice.

 She was impressed.